TharinduTS/cell_type_enrichment_v2/README.md

 ```
 ./run_celltype_enrichment_v1_4.sh --input-file integrated_filtered.tsv --output-file enrichV1_4_1clusters.tsv --min-clusters 1 --specificity-mode penalize
 ```
+# 4) Estimate celltype counts

-And added estimated celltype counts with estimate_celltype_counts.py
+Then added estimated celltype counts for each gene-celltype combination to get an idea in how many cell types would the gene be expressed in according to tau values with estimate_celltype_counts.py

 estimate_celltype_counts.py
 ```py